 Removing an Office365 license with Set-AzureADUserLicense looks something like this.

 What if there are multiple licenses?
 It’s a very similar concept by just looping through each one to remove and add them to the remove collection.

 Assigning an Office 365 License to a User

 Now that we have the removal of licenses sorted, how about adding licenses?

 Assigning a license with Set-AzureADUserLicense looks something like this;

-Moving forward this AzureAD Powershell Module will replace the older MSOL Module as I wrote about here.
+Moving forward the release version of this AzureAD Preview PowerShell Module will replace the older MSOL Module as I wrote about here.
 If you’re writing new scripts it’s a good time to start using the new modules.

 Follow Darren on Twitter @darrenjrobinson